 Six knots was still slow, but twice the speed at which they had crawled away from the depot.
 With three more hours of cruising, they were out of range of all but the very best sonar gear and ears in the world.
-Percy had them come up to 100 meters to take some of the strain off the hull.
+Percy had them come up to one hundred meters to take some of the strain off the hull.

 When the boat reached this shallower depth, Hemi worked the tank trim control panel and made adjustments, pushing water back and forth across the boat.
-“Sylvia,” he said to her as she stood behind him smoking, “I think we can certainly do better with the trim if we move some of the cargo around down in the hold.”
+“Sylvia,” he said as she stood behind him, smoking, “I think we can certainly do better with the trim if we move some of the cargo around down in the hold.”

 “OK.
 Take Owen and Bastian down there with you.
 I’ll watch the trim with Gregory in case she starts to lean or something.
 Keep in mind that it might be bad if you drop any of those fucking crates.”

-Hemi tapped Owen on the shoulder and they climbed down to the sonar compartment where Bastian joined them on the trip down to the cargo hold.
+Hemi tapped Owen on the shoulder and they climbed down to the sonar compartment, where Bastian joined them on the trip down to the cargo hold.

 When they stuck their noses into the cargo hold and Hemi brought the lights up, it still smelled damp.
 Hemi was certain the quilted patchwork of steel and frozen slag that covered the split seam of the hull was continuing to seep.
 They might never have a completely dry cargo hold again.
-That was OK, that is what bilge pumps were for.
+That was OK; that was what bilge pumps were for.
 But the accumulating bilge water was another good reason to shift the cargo and get some play in the boat trim.

 Gregory had stacked the wooden crates into the hold inexpertly.
-There was a bit of an art to it, and Gregory had only the beginnings of the skill needed.
+There was a bit of an art to it, and Gregory had only the beginnings of the necessary skill.
 The crates had been initially laid down all the way up and down the length of the hull along the sides.
 This was a good start, forming the base for putting the rest of the crates on the top.
 But then Gregory had gotten lazy and stacked the additional layers of crates mostly towards the bow.
 That was easier to do and kept the crates out of the way for crew moving in and out of the cargo hold, but put more weight in the bow than Hemi wanted.
-They needed to move some of the upper layers of the crates in the front towards the rear of the cargo hold while still leaving enough room for the crew to get through.
+They needed to move some of the upper layers of the crates in the front toward the rear of the cargo hold while still leaving enough room for the crew to get through.

 Hemi had Owen rig a hoist and chain to sliding fixtures on the roof of the cargo hold.
-Then Owen would climb up on the stack and throw straps around each crate they wanted to move.
+Then Owen could climb up on the stack and throw straps around each crate they wanted to move.
 Hemi and Bastian would pull the chain while Owen guided it off the stack.
-The individual crates were only modestly sized but were surprisingly heavy, requiring Hemi and Bastian’s full combined power to lift them even with the mechanical advantage of the hoist.
+The individual crates were only modestly sized but surprisingly heavy, requiring Hemi and Bastian’s full combined power to lift them, even with the mechanical advantage of the hoist.
 The three of them would then drag the airborne crate up the length of the cargo hold with the hoist sliding along the rails, and Owen and Bastian would push it with poles while Hemi lowered it to its new place.

 Every so often they would come across a non-perishable food crate, and they would have to interrupt their re-arranging work to unpack the food and bring it up to the galley to be stowed.